quicwg/base-drafts/draft-ietf-quic-qpack.md

 ### Stream Cancellation

 When a stream is reset or reading is abandoned, the decoder emits a Stream Cancellation instruction.
-The instruction starts with the '01' two-bit pattern, followed by the stream ID of the affected stream encoded as a 6-bit prefix integer.
+The instruction starts with the '01' 2-bit pattern, followed by the stream ID of the affected stream encoded as a 6-bit prefix integer.